 Further looking would reveal her builders plate in the “wheelhouse”, and that ties into the information I did manage to pick up while researching her.

 Wheelhouse? its more like a telephone booth and was crowded with 2 of us in it, its actually crowded with 1 person in it.
 What I found interesting is that her helm drives the rudder through a chain system.
 No fancy hydraulics here I am afraid.
-If anything she is very minimalistic and functional
+If anything she is very minimalist and functional

 And then we were letting go from alongside and the skipper took us out, handing her over to me.
 I will be honest, I did badly at making her go in a straight line because she steers very differently to a car and I was not too sure of how many spokes to give her to achieve a desired direction.
 And of course I wanted pics!
 I also learnt a bit more about this particular stretch of waterway that I did not understand before and really need to make a few changes in my pages to reflect what I now know.